Day Of The Dead, Mexico: 14 Things You Might Not Know

 The idea is that each offering is designed to encourage the dead to come home.
 If your deceased loved ones return home due to the offerings, they can hear the love and prayer that the family members left behind have for them.

-The temporary altars and the symbol of ofrenda is a way to honour loved ones and to provide them with everything that they continue to need on their journey in death.
+The temporary altars and the symbol of ofrenda are a way to honour loved ones and to provide them with everything that they continue to need on their journey in death.

 Pictures are placed alongside items once cherished by those deceased, as reminders of their lives.